 Located just 12 km from the great Gullfoss Waterfall you can find a smaller but just as beautiful waterfall that’s definitely worth a visit.

-Unlike Gullfoss, which is located on the Hvítá river, Faxi waterfall is on the Tungufljót river which is famous amongst the fishing community for being filled with salmon.
+Unlike the Gullfoss waterfall, which is located on the Hvítá river, Faxi waterfall is on the Tungufljót river which is famous amongst the fishing community for being filled with salmon.

 The Faxi waterfall has considerably less of a drop than Gullfoss, but it’s just as wide.
 It’s a serene spot where you can sit and take in the Icelandic nature whilst enjoying a picnic.